Ultragotha

 When Childebert died in 558, his brother Clotaire I seized his kingdom and took control of the Palais de la Cité in Paris, where the royal treasures and the family of the deceased were.
-According to Gregory of Tours, he then condemned Ultrogotha and the two daughters to prison.
+According to Gregory of Tours, he then condemned Ultragotha and the two daughters to prison.
 Upon reuniting the kingdom of Clovis, Clotaire I freed them; the daughters likely became nuns.
 She died in around 567 and was buried in the St-Germain-des-Prés along with Childebert.
 The two daughters are also buried there.

-In 580, again according to Gregory of Tours, Ultrogotha's former Chancellor, Ursicinus, was chosen by Maurilio, bishop of Cahors, as his successor.
+In 580, again according to Gregory of Tours, Ultragotha's former Chancellor, Ursicinus, was chosen by Maurilio, bishop of Cahors, as his successor.